 - Do not appreciate the costs of living away from home and/ or while studying at university or college; and

-- Have to drop out of college and/or university and, as a result, fail to get an academic or other qualification, thereby limiting their employment prospects.
+- Have to drop out of university and/or college and, as a result, fail to get an academic or other qualification, thereby limiting their employment prospects.

-SIFET helps to raise awareness of young people at a critical stage by delivering financial education to some 15,000 senior students annually in some 200 schools across Scotland, mainly S6 students and other school leavers.
-So, over the last twelve years, it is estimated that SI has addressed over 150,000 school leavers.
-In addition, if time and funding resources permit, our FEOs will deliver financial education talks to students at universities and further education colleges.
+SIFET helps to raise awareness of young people at a critical stage by delivering financial education to over 15,000 senior pupils annually in over 200 schools across Scotland, mainly S6 students and other school leavers.
+So, since its inception in 2003, it is estimated that our FEOs have addressed around 200,000 school leavers.
+In addition, if time and funding resources permit, occasionally our FEOs will deliver financial education talks to parents of senior pupils.

 Coverage, including schools in outlying areas

-From the outset, we focused our programme on S6 students and others leaving school in the near future because this is where schools saw the most pressing need for greater financial awareness.
-The modules are particularly relevant to these students, who will soon have to cope with the possibility of debt and budgeting issues in higher education and similar issues when they commence work, as well as savings and pensions.
+From the outset, we focused our programme on S6 pupils and others leaving school in the near future because this is where schools saw the most pressing need for greater financial awareness.
+The modules are particularly relevant to these pupils, who will soon have to cope with the possibility of debt and budgeting issues in higher education, and similar issues when they commence work.

-In the current academic session (2014/15) we expect our Programme to cover over 220 secondary schools and some 15,000 students throughout Scotland.
+In the last full academic session (2016/17) our FEOs visited 243 secondary schools in Scotland, delivering 1013 sessions (equivalent to a typical class period) and addressed almost 20,000 senior pupils.
 Of these, almost a quarter of the schools are located in more outlying areas.

 Delivery - How is it done?
 Who does it?

 Each FEO is assigned a different geographical area to cover.
 The visits are set up between the FEO and the relevant schools; each visit may involve one or more FEO, depending on the size of the school.
-We have no employees and each FEO is remunerated through an honorarium and travel expenses.
+We have no employees and each FEO is remunerated through the payment of honoraria and travel expenses.

 Based on our practical experience, we use external speakers (ie the FEOs) to get our messages across, rather than providing schools with the teaching materials for staff use.
 We believe that, with exam-driven pressures on teachers, much good but non-examinable material is often left unused by classroom teachers.

-Currently there are 14 FEOs who come from a mixture of backgrounds, but are mainly from a teaching or a financial discipline.
-What unites all the FEOs is a strong belief in the benefits of financial education, a great enthusiasm for Stewart Ivory's objectives, and a highly practical approach.
-In the case of the Orkneys, our FEOs work with local accountancy firm - A.J.B.
-Scholes Ltd (Kirkwall).
+Currently there are 15 FEOs who come from a mixture of backgrounds, but are mainly from a teaching or a financial discipline.
+What unites all the FEOs is a strong belief in the benefits of financial education, a great enthusiasm for SIFET's objectives, and a highly practical approach.
+In the case of the Orkneys and the Shetlands Isles, our FEOs work with locally-based accountancy firms.